Felixsavedra-1/redbullracing-f1-analytics/README.md

 ## Troubleshooting

-### Database Connection Issues
+### Database connection issues
-- Verify MySQL is running: `mysql.server status`
+- Verify MySQL is running (if used): `mysql.server status`
 - Check credentials in `scripts/config.py`
-- Ensure database exists: `mysql -u root -p -e "SHOW DATABASES;"
+- Ensure the database exists: `mysql -u root -p -e "SHOW DATABASES;"`

-### API Rate Limiting
+### API rate limiting
-- The extraction script includes rate limiting (0.5s delay between requests)
+- The extraction script includes basic rate limiting (0.5s delay between requests).
-- If you encounter issues, the script will continue from where it left off
-- You can run extraction in smaller year ranges to avoid timeouts
+- For large ranges, you may prefer to run extraction in smaller year windows.

-### Missing Data
+### Data availability
-- Some data (like pit stops) is only available from 2012 onwards
+- Some data (for example, pit stops) is only available from 2012 onward.
-- Driver numbers may not be available for all historical data
+- Driver numbers may not be available for all historical entries.
-- If extraction fails, check your internet connection and try again

 ---